purplehippo911/dots/README.md

 ```

 ## File structure
-archive -- files dont usually use but want to save.
+- archive: files dont usually use but want to save.
-proj -- working projects. move into archive when done.
+- proj: working projects. move into archive when done.
-src -- resources that depend on frequently like assets/images/vids
+- src: resources that depend on frequently like assets/images/vids